CortlyExplosion/CortlyExplosion/README.md

-- 👋 Hi, I’m @CortlyExplosion
+- 👋 Hi, I’m Dennis
 - 👀 I’m interested in Software Development
 - 📫 You can reach me on Discord with the name: CortlyExplosion